webtoknow/3-days-of-React-glamour/Day-2/Exercise/README.md

  🎁 The second one allows saving a transaction.
 For this, the user have to enter the amount he wants to trade, the tenor (SP - now, 1M - in a month or 3M - in three months) and then press on the button which describes the action he want to do: Sell or Buy.

  🎁 Saving a transaction on sell or buy actions can be also possible via *axios*.

+ 🎁 The user should be also able to remove a widget.

  🎁 Every edit on the widget will be put on parent's state as it maintain all the widget items.